exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 var winB = new Window();
 ReferenceEquals(winA, winB);
 // => false
+var winC = winA;
-ReferenceEquals(winA, winA);
+ReferenceEquals(winA, winC);
 // => true
 ```

 #### Ancillary topics

-- In addition to `public override bool Equals(object obj)` IDEs typically generate the overload `protected bool Equals(FacialFeatures other)` for use by derived classes.
+- In addition to `public override bool Equals(object obj)` IDEs typically generate the overload `protected bool Equals(FacialFeatures other)` for use when inheritance is involved.
+A derived class can call the base classe's `Equals()` and then add its own test.
 - Do not use `==` unless you have [overloaded][operator-overloading] the `==` operator, as well as the `Equals()` method in your class (see the `operator-overloading` exercise) or you care only that the references are equal.
 - Equality tests in [`struct`s][struct] are dealt with in the `structs` exercise.
 - Equality of [`tuple`s][tuples-equality] is dealt with in the `tuples` exercise.